YuanTian1991/Inivata_Coding_Test/README.md

 This is a very good coding test among all coding test I have done, which involved with file processing, string manipulation, data organising, and automation with function.

-To address this test, I wrote a function `AmpliconAnalysis()` to preprocess amplicon files along with reference/gene data all together, and return all mutations existing in this amplicon.
+To address this test, I wrote a function `AmpliconAnalysis()` to preprocess amplicon files along with reference/gene files all together, and return all mutations existing in each amplicon files.